zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 # Encrypted fine-tuning

-This section explains how to fine-tune neural-network models and large language-models on private data.
-Small models can be be fine-tuned using a single-client/single-server setup.
-For optimal latency when fine-tuning larger models (e.g., GPT2 and bigger) you should consider distributed computation, with multiple worker nodes performing the training on encrypted data.
+This document explains how to fine-tune neural-network models and large language-models(LLMs) on private data.

+Small models can be fine-tuned using a single-client/single-server setup.
+For larger models (such as GPT-2 and above), consider using distributed computation across multiple worker nodes to perform training on encrypted data for optimal latency.

 ## Overview

 {% hint style="info" %}
-For a tutorial about applying FHE LORA fine-tuning to a small neural network, see [this notebook](../advanced_examples/LoraMLP.ipynb).
+Refer to [this notebook](../advanced_examples/LoraMLP.ipynb) to see the tutorial about applying FHE LORA fine-tuning to a small neural network.
 {% endhint %}

 Concrete ML supports LORA, a parameter efficient fine-tuning (PEFT) approach, in the [hybrid model](../guides/hybrid-models.md) paradigm.
 LORA adds adapters, which contain a low number of fine-tunable weights, to the linear layers in an original model.

-Concrete ML will outsource the logic of a model's original forward and backward passes to one or more remote servers.
-On the other hand, the forward and backward passes over the LORA weights, the loss computation and the weight updates are performed by the client side.
-As the number of LORA weights is low, this does not incur significant added computation time for the model training client machine.
-More than 99% of a model's weights can be outsourced for large LLMs.
+In this setup, Concrete ML outsources the forward and backward passes of the model's original logic to one or more remote servers.
+Meanwhile, the forward and backward passes over the LORA weights, the loss computation and the weight updates are performed by the client side.
+As the number of LORA weights is low, this does not significantly increase the computational load for the model training client machine.
+For large LLMs, over 99% of the model's weights can be outsourced.

-The main benefit of hybrid-model LORA training is outsourcing the computation of the linear layers.
-In LLMs these layers have considerable size and performing inference and gradient computations for them requires significant hardware.
-Using Concrete ML, these computations can be securely outsourced, eliminating the memory bottleneck that previously constrained such operations.
+The main benefit of hybrid-model LORA training is outsourcing the computation of linear layers, which are typically large in LLMs.
+These layers require substantial hardware for inference and gradient computation.
+By securely outsourcing this work, Concrete ML removes the memory bottleneck that previously limited such operations.

 ## Usage

-Concrete ML integrates with the [`peft` package](https://huggingface.co/docs/peft/index) which adds LORA layer adapters to a model's linear layers.
+Concrete ML integrates with the [`peft` package](https://huggingface.co/docs/peft/index), which adds LORA layer adapters to a model's linear layers.
 Here are the steps to convert a model to hybrid FHE LORA training.

 ### 1. Apply the `peft` LORA layers

 The `LoraConfig` class from the `peft` package contains the various LORA parameters.
-It is possible to specify which layers have LORA adapters through the `target_modules` argument.
+You can specify which layers have LORA adapters through the `target_modules` argument.
-Please refer to the [`LoraConfig`](https://huggingface.co/docs/peft/package_reference/lora#peft.LoraConfig) documentation for a reference on the various config options.
+For a detailed reference of the various configuration options, refer to the [`LoraConfig`](https://huggingface.co/docs/peft/package_reference/lora#peft.LoraConfig) documentation.

 ```python
 import torch